Members

 I have a long-term scientific interest and fascination for insect-microbe symbiosis because it can provide novel avenues for the control of agricultural pest insects through targeted manipulation of the symbionts or the insect-symbiont associations.
 In particular, I am interested in studying the functional role of bacterial endosymbionts and other microbes in insects adaptation, nutrition, defense, metabolism, detoxification, immune functions and pest control.
 Insect symbionts can be also interesting sources of biotechnological applications.
 In the Husnik Unit, my research focuses on the interplay between scale insects and their symbiotic microbes using microscopy, molecular and omics techniques.
 Apart from work, I enjoy cricket, football, table tennis and playing video games.

-Jinyeong Choi, NRF Postdoctoral Research Fellow
+Jinyeong Choi, Postdoctoral Scholar

 I am interested in the evolution of plant-feeding insects and their microbial symbionts.
 Specifically, my research focuses on understanding the role of symbiont replacements and host niche expansion on diversification of scale insects.
 Previously, I have studied the taxonomy and phylogeny of scale insects, especially mealybugs (Pseudococcidae) and soft scales (Coccidae).
 In my research, I try to combine comparative genomics, microscopy, insect systematics, ecology, and phylogenomics to approach my scientific questions.
 To have even more fun, I enjoy outdoors activities such as swimming, skin diving, fly fishing, as well as collecting scale insects!